REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Object-Based Analysis

 The metrics of Section~\ref{sec:obj_metrics} help surface biases or other issues, but it may not always be clear how to address them.
 We strive to mitigate this concern by providing examples of meaningful, actionable, and useful steps to guide the user.

 For duplicate annotations, the remedy is straight-forward: perform manual cleanup of the data, e.g., as in Appendix E of~\cite{imagenet}.
 For the others the path is less straight-forward.
-For datasets that come from web queries, following the literature~\cite{Everingham10, imagenet, Lin14} ViBE defines search queries of the form ``\texttt{XX} and \texttt{YY},'' where \texttt{XX} corresponds to the target object class, and \texttt{YY} corresponds to a contextual term (another object class, scene category, etc.).
-ViBE ranks all possible queries to identify the ones that are most likely to lead to the target outcome, and we investigate this approach more thoroughly in Appendix~\ref{app:pairwise}.
+For datasets that come from web queries, following the literature~\cite{Everingham10, imagenet, Lin14} REVISE defines search queries of the form ``\texttt{XX} and \texttt{YY},'' where \texttt{XX} corresponds to the target object class, and \texttt{YY} corresponds to a contextual term (another object class, scene category, etc.).
+REVISE ranks all possible queries to identify the ones that are most likely to lead to the target outcome, and we investigate this approach more thoroughly in Appendix C.

-For example though, within COCO, \obj{airplanes} have low diversity of scale and are predominantly large in the images.
+For example, within COCO, \obj{airplanes} have low diversity of scale and are predominantly large in the images.
 Our tool identifies that smaller airplanes co-occurred with objects like \obj{surfboard} and scenes like \obj{mountains, desert, sky} (which are more likely to be photographed from afar).
-Dataset creators aiming to diversify their dataset towards a more uniform distribution of object scale can use these queries as a guide (Fig.~\ref{fig:7_co_actionable}).
+In other words, size matters by itself, but a skewed size distribution could also be a proxy for other types of biases.
+Dataset creators aiming to diversify their dataset towards a more uniform distribution of object scale can use these queries as a guide.
 These pairwise queries can similarly be used to diversify appearance diversity. \obj{Furniture} objects appear predominantly in indoor scenes like \obj{home or hotel}, so querying for furniture in scenes like \obj{water, ice, snow} would diversify the dataset.
 However, this combination is quite rare, so we want to navigate the tradeoff between a pair's commonness and its contribution to diversity.
 Thus, we are more likely to be successful if we query for images in the more common \obj{outdoor sports fields, parks} scenes, which also brings a significant amount of appearance diversity.
 The tool provides a visualization of this tradeoff (Fig.~\ref{fig:9_co_scatter}), allowing the user to make the final decision.